missionpinball/mpf-docs/config/images.rst

-do *not* have to have an entry for every single image you want to use, rather, you only need to add individual assets to your config file that have settings which different from other assets in that asset's folder.
+do *not* have to have an entry for every single image you want to use, rather, you only need to add individual assets to your config file that have settings which are different from other assets in that asset's folder.
 (This section is part of the MPF media controller and only available if you're using MPF-MC for your media controller.)